Hong Kong Stocks Rise At The Open - UrduPoint

 Hong Kong Stocks Rise At The Open

-Hong Kong, Dec 9 (UrduPoint / Pakistan Point News - 9th Dec, 2021 ) :Hong Kong stocks rose at the open Thursday, following another strong lead from Wall Street as Omicron coronavirus fears lessen.
+Hong Kong, (UrduPoint / Pakistan Point News - 13th Dec, 2021 ) :Hong Kong stocks rose at the open Monday, as investors took heart from US rallies.